 University of Bradford researchers have been driving digital projects with other researchers and businesses to solve some of the world’s health problems and to enrich teaching for its students for over a decade now.
 Advanced Healthcare research spans the whole organisation and is one of the University’s strongest themes.
 This wealth of digital health expertise is the reason the University of Bradford is the lead partner in the Digital Health Enterprise Zone (DHEZ).

-DHEZ and the University seek to bring together a rich community of researchers from a variety of faculties and universities across the globe to find solutions to health problems not possible without this diversity of input.
+DHEZ and the University seek to bring together a rich community of researchers from a variety of faculties and universities across the globe to find solutions to health problems that would not be possible otherwise.
 DHEZ are developing a network of innovative, passionate and collaborative academics who can work together to win prestigious research grants, attract the right business partners to design and test innovations, and develop learning programmes to create future digital health experts.
-To support the research community, there will be dedicated research staff for writing, support and submission of grants.
+Dedicated research staff will provide high quality support to source, write and submit grant applications.

 University researchers are already working on a number of digital health projects including the University’s digital pathology suite and our strong partnership with Philips to develop less invasive digital autopsies.
-Further projects include:
+Further projectsin the pipeline include:

 - a recovery college trial

 - NHS evaluations of role of technology for geriatric, ophthalmic and metabolic medical problems

 - patient safety trials

 - family use of professional technologies in palliative care.